 - Take the Stairs 2019

 - Unleashed II 2009

-This year they had an interview on NPR Morning Edition that you can find here.
+In 2021, they had an interview on NPR Morning Edition that you can find here.

 As of this article – touring is back in the plans!
 It’s been over a year since they had to cancel their Impossible Tour and now Black Violin is picking right back up where they left off and even adding more dates!